-Nancy relocated to the prairies, in Canada, as a young woman with her husband, who has passed away since.
-She has been living a life of solitude in a place that had fallen between the cracks.
+Nancy relocated to the prairies, in Canada, as a young woman with her husband who has since passed away.
+She has been living a life of solitude, in a place that had fallen between the cracks.
 In a sense, Nancy has also fallen between the cracks.
 The nearest neighbors are 65 km away, the closest town 120 km and Nancy never learnt to drive, not even a bicycle.
 Gary had taken care of everything.
 There had been no need for Nancy to drive.
 Over 20 years have passed since her husband died of cardiac arrest.

 Nancy gets up out of bed and inserts her fleshy arms in the sleeves of her sad faded pink flannel robe, as she does every morning.
 For a woman her age she is sprite and moves with vigor and determination.
-Her posture suggests she is on a mission, with her neck slightly bent and chin forward as she walks.
+Her posture suggests she is on a mission, with her double chin jutting, and her neck bent forward as she walks.

-She heads down the stairs, into the kitchen where she turns on the radio, already tuned into her favorite Country music station.
-Listening to country music with a hot cup of coffee is Nancy’s morning ritual.
+She heads down the stairs, into the kitchen, where she turns on the radio, already tuned to her favorite Country music station.
+Listening to country music, with a hot cup of coffee, is Nancy’s morning ritual.
 She enjoys the hot sun, spilling through the windows, the steam rising from the hot cup she holds between her palms.

 Little Richard called country music ‘White Man’s Blues’.
 Nancy has her reasons to feel blue.
 She also feels as misunderstood as country music is.
-Willie Nelson is the last man standing from Nancy’s favorite stars of Country.
+Willie Nelson is the last man standing from Nancy’s favorite stars of Country musicians.

 Soon her favorite talk show would be on air.
-The commercial for some early retirement plan always played right before the show was about to start.
+The commercial for an early retirement plan always played right before the show was about to start.

 “Welcome to today’s show on CML radio where we play country music you love.
 Our guest today, Doctor of Psychology Wellesley will be answering your questions but first let’s hear from the Doctor.”

-Doctor Wellesley, please tell us about stress and how it makes people’s lives more complicated than they need to be. “
+Doctor Wellesley, please tell us about stress and how it makes people’s lives more complicated and can lead to illness.”

-“Many turn of events can complicate one’s life, such as losing a spouse or a grave illness.
-Setting aside traumatic turns of events, one thing that makes life complicated is stress.
+“Many turn of events can lead to stress, such as losing a spouse or a your job.
 Much of this stress is self-imposed and is the direct result of confusing your wants with your needs.
 Many people believe they need things when in reality these things are merely wants.